iparaj/iparaj.github.io/_pages/biosketch.md

 Reviewer
 ========
 * Conferences: European Control Conference (ECC), Indian Control Conference (ICC), and Advances in Control & Optimization of Dynamical Systems (ACODS).
-* Journal: IEEE Transactions of Circuits and Systems: Regular Papers and Asian Journal of Control.
+* Journal: IEEE Transactions of Automatic Control, IEEE Transactions of Circuits and Systems: Regular Papers, Asian Journal of Control, and Robotica.